whatwg/cookiestore/explainer.md

 ### Surprises

-Some existing cookie behavior (especially domain-rather-than-origin orientation, unsecured contexts being able to set cookies readable in secure contexts, and script being able to set cookies unreadable from non-script contexts) may be quite surprising from a web security standpoint.
+Some existing cookie behavior (especially domain-rather-than-origin orientation, unsecured contexts being able to set cookies readable in secure contexts, and script being able to set cookies unreadable from script contexts) may be quite surprising from a web security standpoint.

 ### Prefixes